Awesome Things to do in Florida that you will need to add to your bucket list

 Fifteen years ago, I left Brazil and moved to Florida, and I’ve been calling this place home since then, and even after all these years, it still surprises me at how diverse Florida state is!

-I hope you enjoy this guide of interesting things to do in Florida shared by both, a local and also, travelers from all over the world, and I hope to see you around.
+I hope you enjoy this guide of interesting things to do in Florida shared by a local, and I hope to see you around.

 Enjoy it and safe travels!

 Florida Amazing Things To Do - PIN IT FOR LATER!

 Another intermediate spot is on each side of Jackson Pier.
 There are left and right-hand break.
 For the best conditions, head to either spot in the winter

 - When you are all surfed out, you can find plenty to do.
 Stroll Jax Pier for ocean views

 - Explore the Sea Walk Pavilion which often has live music and other events like outdoor movies in the evenings.